Making children a priority: the 2012 CWLA conference

 • that offers them a sense of hope.

-To sustain the improvements we’ve achieved and to ensure continued improvements, we have to lead the change toward building strong communities; strengthening vulnerable and impoverished communities; and strengthening those communities: 1) where most of our high school dropouts occur; 2) where most of our teen boys die on the streets everyday at an average rate of 16 per day due to murder; 3) where most of our children in foster care come from; and 4) where so much hope has been lost.
+To sustain the improvements we’ve achieved and to ensure continued improvements, we have to lead the change toward building strong communities; strengthening vulnerable and impoverished communities; and strengthening those communities: 1) where most of our high school dropouts occur; 2) where most of our teen boys die on the streets every day at an average rate of 16 per day due to murder; 3) where most of our children in foster care come from; and 4) where so much hope has been lost.

-We have to lead the change toward building communities of hope – communities that inspire and nurture dreams, possibility and opportunity.
+We have to lead the change toward building Communities of Hope – communities that inspire and nurture dreams, possibility and opportunity.

 Research has shown that where a child lives is a major factor in determining his or her life’s direction.